 |Release Date||03 September 2021|

-MultiPatch is an all-in-one file patching and creation tool for macOS.
-With this program, you can apply IPS, UPS, PPF, XDelta, BSDiff, or BPS patches to files.
-You can also create IPS, UPS, XDelta, BSDiff or BPS patches.
-All functionality is built into this one application, it is not a front-end and thus does not need any external tools to accomplish the job.
-This program is compatible with computers running macOS 10.7 or later.
+MultiPatch is an all-in-one file patching solution.
+With this one program, you can apply BPS, IPS, UPS, PPF, XDelta, BSDiff or RUP (Ninja2) patches to files.
+You can also create BPS, IPS, PPF, XDelta or BSDiff patches.
+Everything is built in to the application natively, it is not a front-end and thus does not need to rely on external tools to accomplish the job.
+This program is compatible with computers running macOS 10.9 or later.
 Older versions compatible with Mac OS X 10.4 or later are available on the MultiPatch homepage.

 MultiPatch uses several open source patching libraries under different licenses.
 The complete source code is available on GitHub.
 See the ReadMe file for more details.

 The best patch utility for MacsReviewed By: yetisyny on 04 Oct 2018

 MultiPatch is by far the best patch utility for Macs, working on modern versions of macOS and supporting all the major patch formats.
 I have not had any trouble with it at all, it works great and does the job as far as any of its supported formats.
 It supports both creating and applying patches for IPS, UPS, XDelta, BSDiff, and BPS, and it supports applying PPF patches although it cannot create them.
 It integrates very well into macOS, is user-friendly, works properly, and does things in a way Mac users find comfortable.